rainrambler/cpp2go/readme.md

 ## About

-Seccheck is a security analysis tool for C and C++ code.
+Cpp2go is a tool of converting C and C++ source to Google Golang.
-The original code repository is based on Cppcheck source code.

 ## Manual

-seccheck [options] [path or source code files]
+cpp2go [options] [path or source code files]

 ## Compiling